Schrodinger-Box/gormid/README.md

 ```
 import "github.com/Gacnt/gormid"

-var gormStore = gormid.CreateNewStore(db) // Pass in your *gorm.DB and then access the DiscoveryCache and NonceStore fields of the struct returned e.g.
+/* Pass in your *gorm.DB and then access the DiscoveryCache and NonceStore
+fields of the struct returned e.g. as well, this will create the required tables in
+your database so you don't need to worry about that
+*/
+var gormStore = gormid.CreateNewStore(db)

 func AuthCallback(w http.ResponseWriter, r *http.Request) {
 	fullURL := "http://localhost:3000" + r.URL.String()